Starting in 2021 Airstream made several big changes in its travel trailers, and one of the biggest was the switch to tankless water heaters.

 The most common issues seem to be that the hot water is inconsistent (goes from hot to cold "randomly" during use), or that the heater trips off frequently and has to be restarted.

-While writing the 2nd Edition of The (Nearly) Complete Guide To Airstream Maintenance, which you can pre-order through Feb 12 (at a big discount, and with free shipping), I spent quite a lot of time researching and talking with manufacturers to understand tankless water heaters.
+While writing the 2nd Edition of The (Nearly) Complete Guide To Airstream Maintenance, I spent quite a lot of time researching and talking with manufacturers to understand tankless water heaters.
 Here's what you need to know if you have one.

 Many Different Brands of Tankless